-- Police houses: 50 years;

-- Police stations: Between 10 and 50 years depending on use, construction type and condition;

-- Computers and other equipment: 5 years;
+- Police houses: 50 years; - Police stations: Between 10 and 50 years depending on use, construction type and condition; - Computers and other equipment: 5 years; and - Vehicles: 3 years.

-- Communication towers: 8 18 years depending on conditions; and

-- Vehicles: 3 years.

 An exception to the above policy is made for assets without a determinable finite life such as land, which is not depreciated.